Thomas Pridgen: Departure from The Mars Volta (2009)

 In October 2009, Pridgen left The Mars Volta.
 To this day, the band has made no official statement as to the reason for the departure.
 Dave Elitch subsequently filled in the drummer position for the remainder of the tour, who was then replaced by Deantoni Parks.

-On October 14, 2013, Mars Volta bassist Juan Alderete said on the podcast Let There Be Talk, that "He's an amazing drummer, just not a mature dude. […] One night, he got super wasted, peed on the bus, started fighting with Cedric […]."

 The Memorials (December 2009)

 In December 2009, Pridgen formed another band called The Memorials with friends and former students from Berklee College of Music - Viveca Hawkins (vocals) and Nick Brewer (guitars).

 The band's self-titled debut was released on January 18, 2011.

 Elixir on Mute (2010)

 By invitation of Elixir on Mute's headman Jordan Ferreira, Pridgen took part in the recording of the band's debut End of Sky (released September 1 2010).

 November 10, 2011, the band had decided upon a name, Giraffe Tongue Orchestra.
 By then the supergroup was working on writing songs.

 In January 2012, it was announced that fellow former The Mars Volta drummer Jon Theodore replaced Pridgen in Giraffe Tongue Orchestra, though by March 2015, Pridgen once again became the drummer of GTO.